-I’m also extremely proud of all the unhealthy and addicting foods/drinks I’ve eliminated from my diet.
+I’m also extremely proud of all the unhealthy foods/drinks I’ve eliminated from my diet.

 Soda and sugary drinks, Poptarts, Doritos, processed meats like bologna/hot dogs, and snack cakes all used to be things I would eat/drink regularly, and I have not consumed any of that for over 6 months now.

 Never in a million years did I think I would be able to have the willpower/mindset to give up all those foods/drinks that I was sadly addicted to for most of my life, but I did.

 And even better, I have stuck with it for so long now that it’s officially became a habit and I have zero desire to turn back now.

 For me, this process has taught me that what we put into our body needs to serve a purpose, and if it literally has no nutritional value at all, then it’s not really doing our body much good.